Men’s Health in Chula Vista: Obesity, Diabetes & Heart Disease

 Understanding the Link: Obesity, Diabetes & Heart Disease

-The “deadly trio” of obesity, type 2 diabetes, and heart disease often develops together.
-Here’s how:
+The “deadly trio” of obesity, type 2 diabetes, and heart disease often develops together:

-Obesity → Excess fat, especially around the abdomen, triggers insulin resistance.
+Obesity → Excess abdominal fat triggers insulin resistance

-Diabetes → High blood sugar damages blood vessels and nerves that control the heart.
+Diabetes → High blood sugar damages blood vessels and heart nerves

-Heart Disease → Blocked arteries, high blood pressure, and heart attacks are much more likely.
+Heart Disease → Blocked arteries, hypertension, and heart attacks become more likely

-In fact, men with diabetes are 2–4 times more likely to develop cardiovascular disease than those without.
+Men with diabetes are 2–4 times more likely to develop cardiovascular disease than those without.
+Doctors who specialize in metabolic health often address all three conditions together instead of treating them separately.

 Obesity in Men: More Than Just Weight